yaebk/BSE_Template_Portfolio/index.md

 ﻿# Midi Controller
+During these three weeks, I have been working on a midi controller similar to a musical instrument capable of producing any kind of sound desired.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Richard Yom | Stuyvesant Highschool | Electrical Engineering | Incoming Sophomore

 ![Headstone Image](https://res.cloudinary.com/dbshcjrt3/image/upload/w_1480,h_986,c_fill,g_auto,q_auto/wikifactory-prod-uploads/3143/3dprintinghero-angle-view-c4120.jpg)

 # Final Milestone
 My final milestone is the increased reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.